M&T Bank Corporation (MTB) Shares Down Despite Recent Market Volatility

 MTB’s Market Performance

-MTB stock saw a decrease of -2.20% in the past week, with a monthly decline of -3.00% and a quarterly a decrease of -11.47%.
-The volatility ratio for the week is 1.95%, and the volatility levels for the last 30 days are 1.83% for M&T Bank Corporation (MTB).
-The simple moving average for the last 20 days is -3.92% for MTB stock, with a simple moving average of -9.47% for the last 200 days.
+The stock of M&T Bank Corporation (MTB) has seen a -7.14% decrease in the past week, with a -9.32% drop in the past month, and a -14.73% fall in the past quarter.
+The volatility ratio for the week is 2.53%, and the volatility levels for the past 30 days are at 1.92% for MTB.
+The simple moving average for the last 20 days is -8.05% for MTB stock, with a simple moving average of -13.61% for the last 200 days.

 Analysts’ Opinion of MTB